-The solution is simple, you have to replace the faulty fill valve apparatus with a new one.
+The solution is simple; you have to replace the faulty fill valve apparatus with a new one.
 However, executing this solution can be confusing if you’ve never done it before.
 The best way to learn is to see it done.
-Check out the video below to see the exact steps in action.
+Check this video to see the exact steps in action.

-Most homeowners don’t realize that their plumbing, like many other systems in their home, needs a vent system to properly operate.
-The plumbing vent system regulates air pressure, helps move water through the pipes and removes gas and odors from the home.
+Most homeowners don’t realize that their plumbing, like many other systems in their home, needs a vent system to operate correctly.
+The plumbing vent system regulates air pressure, helps move water through the pipes, and removes gas and odors from the home.

 When there’s something wrong with the plumbing vent system, it impacts water pressure, drainage, and flushing power.
 You can usually tell something is wrong if you hear gurgling sounds in the drains, start to notice a slow drain in the shower or sink, or smell disgusting sewage odors.

 If you suspect that your toilet has a weak flush due to a vent system issue, call a plumber immediately.
-This is not an issue that you’ll be able to troubleshoot yourself, even with the help of Google and Youtube.
+Vent systems are not something that you’ll be able to troubleshoot yourself, even with the help of Google and Youtube.

-Check out the video below to get a look at what your plumber will do if he or she suspects a clog in the vent pipe.
+Check out this video to get a look at what your plumber will do if he or she suspects a clog in the vent pipe.
 Again, I do not recommend trying this yourself.